-Geoffrey Gibson is an Australian writer living with the Wolf – his dog – in a kind of rural peace one hour out of Melbourne, the home of his football team, the Melbourne Storm.
-He has practised law as either a member of the Bar or a major international law firm.
-He has presided over at least one statutory tribunal for more than thirty years and he has conducted arbitrations or mediations in Australia and the U S. Three of his tax decisions were litigated as far as the High Court of Australia.
+Geoffrey Gibson is an Australian writer now living in Yarraville Village.
+He practised law as either a member of the Bar or a major international law firm for more than fifty years.
+He presided over at least one statutory tribunal on a sessional basis for more than thirty years.
+He has conducted arbitrations or mediations in Australia and the U S. Three of his tax decisions were litigated as far as the High Court of Australia.
 He acted for or against all major Australian media, and governments, and leaders of business, and is at home with both BHP and the CFMEU.

 He has published five books before on the theory and practice of the law: A Journalist’s Companion to Australian Law (Melbourne University Press); The Arbitrator’s Companion (Federation Press); Law for Directors (Federation Press); The Making of a Lawyer (What They Didn’t Teach You at Law School) (Hardie Grant); and The Common Law – A History (Australian Scholarly Publishing)).
 His most recent book is What’s Missing? written with the poet Chris Wallace-Crabbe.

-He is now focusing on writing in general history, philosophy, and literature, fields that he was trained in and that he has pursued over very many Summer Schools at Cambridge, Harvard, and Oxford universities.
+He is now focusing on writing in general history, philosophy, and literature, fields that he was trained in, and that he has pursued over very many Summer Schools at Cambridge, Harvard, and Oxford universities.